Hello Surgeon

 • Placing the patient supine improves the specificity of the apprehension test.

-Apprehension coupled with pain is often associated with instability secondary to rotator cuff pathology.
+Shoulder Apprehension test coupled with pain is often associated with instability secondary to rotator cuff pathology.
 Pain in the deep posterior shoulder may be associated with internal impingement.

 Sensitivity & Specificity